YoteZip/LinuxCrackingBible/DRM/Uplay-r2/defeating_uplay_r2.md

 To handle r2, we're going to use Goldberg's Uplay r2 Emulator, which can be found under `Main Forum -> Releases` (thread ID `111722`).
 Download the latest copy for your toolkit.

+**TEMP NOTE**: There are a couple of Uplay r2 forks now present in the thread, but given that Uplay r2 is still always paired with Denuvo for now, the forks don't offer a practical benefit over the original for the moment.
+Be aware of them, just in case something changes.

 # Cracking Guide

 For our walkthrough we'll be cracking the Uplay r2 DRM off the Denuvoless copy of Immortals Fenyx Rising (hereafter referred to as `IFR` for my sanity).
 This game is easy to source via cs.rin's Main Forum (thread ID `97720`), and only uses Uplay r2 for protection.
 Make sure you get the `10074088` Steam build of the game, which is the one where the developers messed up and released an executable without Denuvo applied.